Green cosmetics and vegan, organic or natural beauty - These are the differences between them and these ingredients are a no-go

 Purely vegan products do not contain animal ingredients such as honey, protein, cholesterol or gelatin.
 However, they are not necessarily purely natural products.
 The vegan flower seal indicates that the entire production process is free of animal components.

-The desire to exclusively use products with ingredients that do not negatively affect the skin or body is behind the trend of clean beauty.
-Seals which certify clean beauty include Soil Association, Ecocert, USDA, Cosmos NaTrue, EWG and Demeter.
+The desire to exclusively use products with ingredients that do not negatively affect the skin or body is behind the trend of green cosmetics.
+Seals which certify green beauty include Soil Association, Ecocert, USDA, Cosmos NaTrue, EWG and Demeter.

 It's all about adding nutrient-rich, high-quality ingredients to your body.
 You don't necessarily have to use products that are exclusively vegan, organic, or natural.
 However, the products of this new trend should always meet one condition - namely, they should not significantly harm people or the environment.
 This is what makes the trend meaningful and sustainable.